nautechsystems/nautilus_trader/docs/concepts/data.md

 Consistency is key; data flows through the platform in exactly the same way for all system environment contexts (`backtest`, `sandbox`, `live`) primarily through the `MessageBus` to the `DataEngine` and onto subscribed or registered handlers.

 For those seeking customization, the platform supports user-defined data types.
-Refer to the advanced [Custom data guide](advanced/custom_data.md) for more details.
+Refer to the advanced [Custom data guide](advanced/custom_data.md) for further details.

 ## Loading data